 Do you like their vibrant color, fruity smell and gentle flavour, like I do?
 They come in different shapes and sizes and autumn & winter is the best season to make the most of them!

 Pumpkins are not just props for Halloween.
-They shouldn't be, as they're not only pretty and effective looking decorations, but can also be used in variety of meals and desserts - well, at least their edible types!
+They shouldn't be, as they're not only pretty and great-looking decorations, but can also be used in a variety of meals and desserts - well, at least their edible types!

 Before sharing my recipe for a delicious pumpkin soup, let me tell you a story.